Basketball in China: History of the NBA in China

 In 2007, Yi Jianlian, joined the NBA after his years in the CBA and played on the Milwaukee Bucks.
 When Yao Ming and Yi Jianlian played in 2007, the NBA game was televised on 13 Chinese Outlets and total viewership amassed to 200 million viewers.

 In 2019, NBA games were not being televised due to recent problems between the NBA and China.
 Companies such as Vivo, state broadcaster CCTV, and Tencent suspended all operations with the National Basketball Association.

 In 2021, the NBA and China relationship is being mended as NBA games are being broadcast on CCTV networks again.

+In 2025, the NBA staged a return to hosting games in China as the Brooklyn Nets—owned by billionaire co-founder of Alibaba, Joe Tsai—and the Phoenix Suns played two games in Macau.
+Games in China are broadcast by Tencent who has distribution rights with the NBA through 2027.

 NBA China Organization

-In January 2008, the NBA established the NBA China in collaboration with local operations and management.
+In January 2008, the NBA established NBA China in collaboration with local operations and management.
 NBA China, which was established in 2008 and managed the league's business operations in the region, is estimated to be worth more than $4 billion.
 NBA China is headquartered in Beijing and hired over 115 employees through four offices in Beijing, Shanghai, Hong Kong, and Taipei.

 All of the league's business in Greater China is managed by the NBA China organization, including television and other media merchandising and marketing.

 In 2008, ESPN, a Walt Disney Company division, Bank of China Group Investment, Legend Holdings Limited, the holding company for PC manufacturer Lenovo, the Li Ka Shing Foundation, and China Merchants Investments, an affiliate of China Merchants Bank, invested a total of $253 million in order to acquire 11 percent of the preference shares in NBA China.

 In 2008 the organization NBA China was established under Tim Chen, the former CEO of Microsoft Greater China.
 Tim Chen joined the NBA in mid-October in 2008 and was appointed as the CEO of the NBA China Organization.
 In his original four years with Microsoft, Chen forged a productive relationship with Chinese regulators, and he managed to convince governments to buy the licensed software.

 In 2020 the CEO of the NBA China Organization was Derek Chang, but he decided to step down and the new CEO for the 2020-21 year is Michael Ma.
 Michael Ma has an MBA from Columbia Business School and a bachelor's degree in mathematics from Rutgers.
 In May 2020, Michael Ma took over the position of Derek Chang, and Ma was a crucial figure in helping launch NBA China in 2008.
 He helped grow the league's presence throughout the country through corporate development, sponsorships, media distribution, and gaming.